Alborz High School

-Mandegar Alborz High School (دبیرستان ماندگار البرز) is a college-preparatory high school located in the heart of Tehran, Iran.
+Alborz High School (دبیرستان ماندگار البرز) is a college-preparatory gifted high school located in the heart of Tehran, Iran.
 It is one of the first modern high schools in Asia and the Middle East, named after the Alborz mountain range, north of Tehran.
 Its place in the shaping of Iran's intellectual elite compares with that of Eton College in England and institutions such as Phillips Academy, Phillips Exeter Academy, and Milton Academy in the United States.

 History

 The school was founded as an elementary school in 1873 by a group of American Presbyterian missionaries led by James Bassett.
-This was in the 26th year of the reign of Nasereddin Shah Qajar, 22 years after Amir Kabir founded the Dar ul-Funun school in Tehran, and 33 years before the Constitutional Revolution in Persia (as it was known back then; later it became "Iran" during the Reza Shah Era).
+This was in the 26th year of the reign of Naser al-Din Shah Qajar, 22 years after Amir Kabir founded the Dar ul-Funun in Tehran, and 33 years before the Persian Constitutional Revolution.

-When Dr. Samuel Jordan arrived in Persia in 1898, he instituted change; subsequently, Alborz became a 12-year elementary and secondary school, with its share of college courses.
+When Dr. Samuel M. Jordan arrived in Iran in 1898, he instituted change; subsequently, Alborz became a 12-year elementary and secondary school, with its share of college courses.
 Thereafter, the institution came to be known as the American College of Tehran.

 Dr. Jordan remained president of Alborz for 42 years (1899–1940).
-During his tenure, Alborz grew from an elementary school to a high school and college.
+During his tenure, Alborz grew from an elementary school to a high school and a college.

 In 1932, the school received a permanent charter from the Board of Regents of the State University of New York.

-In 1940 and during World War II, by the order of Shah Reza Pahlavi, Alborz was removed from American management and placed under the auspices of the Iranian Ministry of Education as part of Reza Shah's modernization reforms.
+In 1940 and during World War II, by the order of Reza Shah, Alborz was removed from American management and placed under the auspices of the Iranian Ministry of Education as part of Reza Shah's modernisation reforms.
 The school's name was changed from "College" back to "Alborz", and it was reinstated as a high school.

 In 1944, Professor Mohammad Ali Mojtahedi, member of University of Tehran's faculty, was appointed as the president of Alborz.

-From then until 1979, and continuing after the Iranian Revolution, Alborz had the most successful period of its history.
+Mandegar Title

+In Iran, schools and educational centers that have been operating for more than 80 years and have good records of educating students are granted the Mandegar prefix (Persian: ماندگار, meaning: lasting) by the Iran Ministry of Education.
+Mandegar prefix was granted to Alborz High School in 2006 according to the conditions set by the IRI Ministry of Education.

+Structure

+Alborz High School is a public school and is managed by a special board of directors that includes the heads of the IRI Ministry of Education and the head of the Education, Research and Technology Commission of the IRI Council along with number of other officials of Iran.

+Alborz High School has 4 majors: Natural Sciences, Mathematics and Physics, Humanities and Literature, and Humanities and Theology at the high school level.
+Each field has a different building with experienced high-ranking teachers and supervisors who specialize in educational goals.

+Honours and Alumni

+Alborz students have won more than 300 medals in the International Science Olympiads and scientific competitions.

+Admission

+According to the special goals of the school, prospective students must meet entrance exam requirements before being allowed to enroll in the school.